frankc60/jStrip/README.md

 [![Coverage Status](https://coveralls.io/repos/github/frankc60/jStrip/badge.svg)](https://coveralls.io/github/frankc60/jStrip)
 [![Join the chat at https://gitter.im/jStrip_npm/Lobby](https://badges.gitter.im/jStrip_npm/Lobby.svg)](https://gitter.im/jStrip_npm/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-jStrip let's you easily grab data from the web or from text and apply multiple filters to change the data to your liking, before it's returned asynchronously.
+jStrip let's you easily grab data from the web or from text and apply multiple filters to change the data to your liking, it then gets returned to you asynchronously.

 **New** `v 2.x` now comes with chainable methods and event handlers.
 New features being added regularly. *To keep your `v 1.x` code working as before, please read the Migration section below.*